AntonK93/Insly-test-task/README.md

 to fetch timezone from this.
 Either you can just directly set your ip address for test into getSecondTestResult() function in calculation.php, into FetchTimeZoneByIp.<br>
 <br>
 After accessing site you will be able to check first two tests, the third one is in file db.sql under root project folder.

+Please take in mind that i did not use autoloader and components under vue.js, cause application is quite simple and has a few functions/requests.